alexandracaulea/git-workflow/README.md

 3. For each feature I started creating a new branch.
 Each feature branch uses develop as their parent branch and it does not interact directly with the master.
 The main rule I follow is each feature branches are created off the latest develop branch.
 After I finish working on a feature I merge it into the develop.
 4. Hotfix branches are based on master instead of develop and as soon as the urgent fix is complete I merged it both into master and develop.

-Even if currently I have only a one page website, I really wanted to use Git more easily and appropriate then I've used before.
-Keep in mind that I've started to research more only when I started to think how should I use Gatsby on my website, add content and pages (I currently working on this).
+Even if currently I have only a one page website, I really wanted to use Git more easily and appropriate than I've used before.
+Keep in mind that I've started researching more only when I asked myself how should I use Gatsby on my website, adding content and pages (I'm currently working on this).

 ## Practice first

-Instead of going on my repository and make a more mess that it was, I decided to start fresh with a new small repository, a few files to practice working with branches, figure out how to delete branches locally and remotely (since I actually needed to do in my project), learn new Git commands and many more things.
+Instead of going on my repository and make a bigger mess than it was, I decided to start fresh with a new small repository, a few files to practice working with branches, figure out how to delete branches locally and remotely (since I actually needed to do in my project), learn new Git commands and many more things.

 Below you will find the steps that I've used to practice, small snippets and things that I've learned.
 As I will learn more and my workflow will change, I will update the steps.